ducksaucewithmsg/sofle/readme.md

 # sofle
 sofle rev 1 keymap

-im going off killmaster's sofle keymap /github.com/killmaster
+im going off via sofle keymap

 i dont really know how to use github so if you see this and it sucks let me know and ill fix it